Futures worth inheriting.

 Work

 My work is built around three core practices.
-They shape how I work — not just what I deliver..
+They shape how I work — not just what gets produced.

 Speculative Governance & Civic Futures

-Through deep time framing, signals and place-rooted futures strategy, I widen what feels possible while grounding decisions in context and care.
-This is how long-horizon choices become visible now and futures worth inheriting become actionable.
+Through deep time framing, signals and place-rooted futures strategy, I widen what feels possible, rooting decisions in place, in the long view, and in the knowledge the official process was never designed to reach.
+This is how long-horizon choices become visible now and futures worth inheriting become something the community can practice before they exist in law.

 Regenerative & Relational Design